Educating the whole child – spiritual, academic, social and physical - builds a strong foundation for their lives, their school and their community.

 - Mindstorm Robotics FIRST Lego League program started in 2012, open to 5th-8th grade students.

-- Other clubs and activities including, Student Council, Math Counts, Journalism Club, Mission Club & Yoga.
+- Other clubs and activities including, SJS Choir, Student Council, Math Counts, Journalism Club.

-- Family and Social Events including, Golf Tournament, Pumpkin Auction, Fall Festival, Veteran’s Day program, Christmas Lessons & Carols, Auction Gala, Walk-a-Thon, and Family Picnic.
+- Family and Social Events including, Pumpkin Auction, Fall Festival, Veteran’s Day program, Christmas Lessons & Carols, Basket Bash, 5K Walk/Run, and Family Picnic.

 - Morning Care (7:00am-8:30am) and After Care Program (3:00-5:30pm) available for additional fee.